 Duane Carlisle was hired the director of sports performance in February of 2011.
 As director, Carlisle oversees all aspects of high performance training for Purdue's 18 intercollegiate sports teams, and also serves as the head strength and conditioning coach for the Boilermakers' football team.

 In his role as high performance coordinator for the sports performance department, Carlisle's responsibilities include, but are not limited to, staff development, training methodology, budget oversight and facility design.

 Under the guidance of Carlisle and his staff, a revamped sports performance program helped support an overall departmental effort that led Purdue to one of the finest years in its athletic history in 2011-12.

-In his initial season with the Purdue football program, the Boilermakers' first bowl campaign since 2007, Carlisle worked closely with head coach Danny Hope in helping establish a new vision of mental toughness and building a program that pushes itself collectively as a whole.
-Carlisle estimates that 95 percent of the players in the program showed significant improvement in their strength from his initial starting point.
-Games lost from injury also showed a major shift, as merely two of the preseason projected starters missed games in 2011.
+In his initial season with the Purdue football program, the Boilermakers' first bowl campaign since 2007, Carlisle worked to establish a new vision of mental toughness and building a program that pushes itself collectively as a whole.
+As the program went to back-to-back bowl games, players showed significant improvement in their strength, speed and power.

 Carlisle joined Purdue from the San Francisco 49ers, where he served as the head strength and conditioning coach for four years (2008-11).
 He initially started with the 49ers as an assistant strength and conditioning coach (2005-08) before taking over the program.
 He served under head coach and Pro Football Hall of Fame linebacker Mike Singletary in San Francisco.

 Carlisle additionally has worked as a speed coach for the Philadelphia Eagles (2000-04) and spent two years as the speed development coordinator for the Tampa Bay Rays (1997-98).

 He is the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
 Lightning Fast Training Systems has trained more than 10,000 athletes in 20 sports, produced more than 1,000 Division I athletes, and Carlisle's instructional videos on speed training have consistently been top sellers.